scOnlineResume/scOnlineResume/README.md

 <h1 align="center">Hi, I'm Shabab</h1>
 <h3 align="center">IT Professional from Australia 🇦🇺.</h3>

-I studied Electrical Engineering and Cyber Security and I am currently looking for a job in the IT sector.

 - 🔭 I’m currently working on **Pseudo 3D Game Engine**